bestofjs/javascript-risingstars/src/content/comments/2024/en/categories/framework.md

 Want to see it in action?
 This "Rising Stars" site is built with Astro, and htmx powers features such as the lazy loading of extra categories when you scroll down.

 At **{2}**, React keeps reinventing itself, which is part of its success.
-It took more than three years to release version 19, but it finally launched [in December](https://react.dev/blog/2024/12/05/react-19) after back-and-forth changes related to the Suspense API.
+It took more than three years to release version 19, but it finally launched [in December](https://react.dev/blog/2024/12/05/react-19) after back-and-forth changes related to the [Suspense Drama](https://tkdodo.eu/blog/react-19-and-suspense-a-drama-in-3-acts).
 Check out the [React 19 cheatsheet](https://www.epicreact.dev/react-19-cheatsheet) for more details.

 Among the new features, the support of web components ("Custom Elements") is great news.
 Speaking of web components, Ryan Carnato, the creator of {solid} (number 8) wrote why [Web Components Are Not the Future](https://dev.to/ryansolid/web-components-are-not-the-future-48bh), creating some controversy.
 An interesting response came from Lea Vera in [this post](https://lea.verou.me/blog/2024/wcs-vs-frameworks/) concluding we should use "whatever tools we find most productive".